-- Slide 15-17.
-It all boils down to habitat decisions: finding a viable and safe place to live.
-We all need food, water, shelter, a variety of resources, living space and, what we usually forget, a place to dispose of all our wastes bodily waste and discarded materials: It has to go somewhere and if we don't do this properly, unsanitary conditions leading to sickness and death may result!
-People make choices based on perception and experience.
-We are influenced by PUSH PULL STAY factors that are defined in Slide 16.
-Remember these terms for economic and urban geography.
-They will come back.
-Slide 17 lists some of the variables that influence the Push-Pull-Stay factors.
-These factors may motivate the migration of people within an area and/or away from an area as they seek better conditions for themselves and their families. - Slides 18-20 bring population dynamics into the picture. - With Slide 18 we return to the population distribution map and now focus on how to evaluate a population.
-The data we need are numbers of people (headcount), concentration of people (density) and any other information that will help us to assess the quality of life of these people. - Slide 19.
-We ask the questions: Where are the people located?
-What is the growth rate (positive or negative) they are experiencing?
-How are they grouped and how do they interact within their location?
-What is the proportion of people living in cities as opposed to those living in rural areas?
-Finally, we need to address the relationship between people and their local environment.
-How is the resource base (food/water/shelter) holding up in face of the needs of the people? and How is people's use of resources affecting the area's carrying capacity, i.e., the quality of habitat?
-You can insert the Bangladesh example here, too. - Slide 20.
-Here are two simple, yet extremely important, terms: carrying capacity and overpopulation.
+- With Slide 17 we return to the population distribution map and now focus on how to evaluate a population.
+The data we need are: numbers of people (headcount), concentration of people (density) and any other information that will help us to assess the quality of life of these people. - Slide 18.
+We ask the questions: - Where are the people located? - What is the growth rate (positive or negative) they are experiencing? - How are they grouped and how do they interact within their location? - What is the proportion of people living in cities as opposed to those living in rural areas?

+Finally, we need to address the relationship between people and their local environment:

+- How is the resource base (food/water/ shelter) holding up in face of the needs of the people? - How is people's use of resources affecting the area's carrying capacity, i.e., the quality of habitat?
+You can insert the Bangladesh example here. - Slide 19.
+Carrying Capacity and Overpopulation.
+These are two simple yet extremely important, terms. - Carrying capacity is the ability of the land to support life.
 An assessment of carrying capacity allows us to evaluate the quality of a habitat to support life.
 (This may be applied to any living space, human or non-human.)
-When carrying capacity is reached, the quality of life decreases.
-That area is now said to be overpopulated.
-So, the definition of overpopulation is simply too many people for the resources available.
+When carrying capacity is reached, the quality-of-life decreases.
+That area is now said to be overpopulated. - So, the definition of overpopulation is simply too many people for the resources available.
 This applies to animal habitats, too.
 There is no number attached to this.
 The more resources available for use, the greater the population that can be supported and vice versa.
 One person placed on a sand dune in a desert has just overpopulated that sand dune: there is no food, no water, no shelter.
-(During this shelter in place period for Covid-19 many of us may feel that the carrying capacity of our apartment (living space) has been exceeded and maybe even become overpopulated as we run low on food, reach data caps and have less private space.) - Slide 21.
-This leads us into a discussion of population growth and the earth's ability to support more people.
+(During this shelter in place period for Covid-19 many of us may feel that the carrying capacity of our apartment (living space) has been/was exceeded and maybe even become overpopulated as we run low on food, reach data caps and have less private space.) - Slide 20: Population Growth.
+The previous slides lead us into a discussion of population growth and the earth's ability to support more people.
 To answer these questions, we need data.
-Demography - the statistical study of a population helps us do this.
+Demography - the statistical study of a population - helps us do this.
 We need to be careful of the numbers and know the source.
 UN statistical information is not always reflective of the situation because member countries provide the data.